Tuesday, February 13, 2007

 NEIGHBORS (1981 Columbia) Starring John Belushi, Dan Aykroyd, Cathy Moriarty, Kathryn Walker, Lauren-Marie Taylor, Tim Kazurinsky.
 Directed by John G. Avildsen.
 Screenplay by Larry Gelbart from the novel by Thomas Berger.

-John Belushi is a Lester Burnhamesque suburbanite, only even more “sedated”, and Kathryn Walker is his chain-smoking and equally unhappy wife.
+John Belushi is a Lester Burnhamesque suburbanite and Kathryn Walker is his chain-smoking and equally unhappy wife.
 Enter the much younger, mysterious and uninhibited new neighbors Dan Aykroyd and Cathy Moriarty.
 Aykroyd reduces both Walker and Belushi’s teenage daughter Lauren-Marie Taylor into giggly schoolgirls within hours.
 Meanwhile Moriarty toys with Belushi and does more than just toy with Walker (“You should have slipped it through the mail slot while you had the chance, Earl!”).
-Belushi also faces gunfire in his front yard, nearly drowns in quicksand, sees his prize collectibles destroyed, and gets roughed up by 65 year old Tim Kazurinsky (among other things) over the course of a nightmarish 24 hours, but also slowly realizes (like the aforementioned Mr. Burnham) just how dull his life has become, and how dysfunctional his family life really is.
+Belushi faces gunfire in his front yard, nearly drowns in quicksand, sees his prized collectibles destroyed, and gets roughed up by 65 year old Tim Kazurinsky over the course of a nightmarish 24 hours, but also slowly realizes (like the aforementioned Mr. Burnham) just how dull his life has become, and how dysfunctional his family life really is.

-One of the common criticisms of this box office bomb is that director John G. Avildsen had no background in comedy and that his inexperience in the genre showed onscreen.
+One of the common criticisms of this box office bomb is that director John G. Avildsen had no flair for the genre.
 In fact, Avildsen started his career a decade earlier with the uneven free love comedy GUESS WHAT WE LEARNED IN SCHOOL TODAY?
 (1971) and the much racier and often hilarious CRY UNCLE (also 1971) in which Avildsen dared to mine laughs from necrophilia and to show simulated fellatio and full frontal nudity from Allen Garfield (!), with frequently side-splitting results.
 So the notion that Avildsen did not have the comedic background to bring the Berger novel to black-comedy fruition is false.

-Unfortunately, stating that by 1981 Avildsen was the wrong director for this material is entirely correct.
+Unfortunately, stating that by 1981 Avildsen was wrong for this material is probably correct.
 By that time he was settling in as the go-to guy for the uplifting formula sports film (ROCKY, the KARATE KID trilogy) and had not directed an outright comedy in a decade.
-Whatever touch Avildsen had for dark humor a decade before is all but gone; the tone is all wrong at the outset.
-Rather than establish a numbing reality with two very bored people (like the book), we get ersatz “weird comedy” music, a neighborhood that looks more deserted and creepy than suburban, and Belushi and Walker looking and acting like hermits before the arrival of the neighbors.
+Whatever touch Avildsen had for dark humor a decade before seems gone: the tone is all wrong.
+Rather than establish a numbing reality with two very bored people (like the book), we get ersatz “weird comedy” music, a neighborhood that looks more deserted and creepy than suburban, and Belushi and Walker looking and acting like hermits before the entrance of Vic and Ramona.
 With the unsubtle approach taken, their arrival isn't anywhere near the jolt it should be; rather than shaking things up, they're just adding to the strangeness.

-The music is a big hindrance.
-Avildsen hired Bill Conti from ROCKY who composed a cartoonish score wholly inappropriate for what is supposed to be a biting black comedy.
+Studio interference certainly didn't help the director.
+After a soundtrack by Blues Brothers saxophonist Tom Scott was nixed after poor test screenings, Avildsen hired Bill Conti from ROCKY who composed a cartoonish score wholly inappropriate for what is supposed to be a biting black comedy.
 The original idea of using stock music from old horror and science fiction films would have actually worked better IMO.
 Conti’s music kills more laughs than any other soundtrack I can think of.

 I’m far from the first to suggest Avildsen was the wrong director for this film.
 Belushi reportedly wanted John Landis to replace him, and Newsweek reviewer David Ansen suggested Roman Polanski would have been ideal (if unrealistic).
 I have two candidates of my own: Carl Reiner and Arthur Hiller.
 Reiner worked very well with Steve Martin in a number of films, and delivered the cinematic goods on WHERE’S POPPA?, a novel arguably even darker than NEIGHBORS (of note: both novels had an ending considered too strong and thus changed for the film version).
 Hiller got great results pairing Gene Wilder and Richard Pryor (SILVER STREAK) and Peter Falk and Alan Arkin (the fantastic 1979 version of THE IN-LAWS) and did well with another comedy of nightmares in a New York setting, THE OUT OF TOWNERS.